Infosecdecompress/Security_Interview_Questions/Categories/SecurityOperationandIncidentResponse.md

 - What resources will you need?
   - I will need all the logs with timestamps of the systems and devices that are related to the incident, I might also need a help from engineers of the system who have better understand about the system and how incident like that might happens.

-### What is IaaS?

-A IaaS, or Infrastructure as a Service, is one of the cloud service that the providers provide the server, storage and networking, the customers will take care of the OS and everything above that

-### How much do you know about AWS IaaS?

-I do have experience setting up AWS ECS and manage it, therefore I know how to set them up and how it works.

-### How do you get the logs from AWS IaaS?

-AWS do have a service called CloudWatch that will handle the logs and information from different AWS EC2 and other service, where you can view and manage the logs.

-If you want to see logs and console output for a single instance, it can be found in the Amazon EC2 console

-### What logs can you get from AWS IaaS logs?

-You will be able to get system logs, console output

-### What is IaaS vs PaaS vs SaaS?

-In IaaS, provider handles networking, virtual machines, storage.
-Client has the most flexibility but have to manage many things

-In PaaS, provider handles what's handled in IaaS and also OS, runtime and some of the software maintenance.

-In SaaS, provider handles everything, client can use the product directly without handling or maintaining anything.

 ### How do you conduct an in-depth vulnerability assessments and information system auditing of assets (e.g. servers, Workstations, Network Appliances, Storage Devices, and Applications)?

 - What is the methodology?